THE PREMIER MARKETPLACE FOR REAL GEMS

 Alexandrite Gemstone Value and Prices

-Carat weight is another price determiner.
-Retail prices for 1-carat alexandrite can range from $500-$20,000 per carat.
-The highest quality specimens under 1ct are typically more than $15,000 per carat.
+Retail prices for faceted 1-carat alexandrite often range from $500 to $20,000 per carat.
+The highest quality gemstones under 1 ct can be over $22,000 per carat.

 Low-quality stones are usually less than $2,000 per carat, while mid-quality stones range from $7,000 to $12,000 per carat.
 One budget-friendly tip is to opt for a small alexandrite stone with a decent color change.